Survey Results - Trainee feedback on Forsters LLP

 What we do: While we are best known for our top-flight real estate and private client practices, we have thriving corporate and dispute resolution teams.
 Forsters offers interesting, intellectually challenging work, high-quality clients and fantastic people to work with and learn from.
 We are dedicated to providing outstanding client service in a highly professional, collaborative and supportive environment.

-What we are looking for: In addition to proven academic ability, we are looking for drive and ambition, commercial awareness, resilience, a strong work and service ethic, creativity, the ability to solve problems and thrive under pressure.
+What we’re looking for: In addition to proven academic ability, we are looking for drive and ambition, commercial awareness, resilience, a strong work and service ethic, creativity, the ability to solve problems and thrive under pressure.

-Perks: Trainee benefits include 24 days’ holiday (increasing to 25 on qualification), pension scheme, private medical insurance, private dental insurance, subsidised gym membership (interest-free annual loan), season ticket (interest-free annual loan), cycle to work (interest-free annual loan), life assurance, group income protection and employee assistance programme.
+Perks: Trainee benefits include 25 days’ holiday, pension scheme, private medical insurance, private dental insurance, subsidised gym membership (interest-free annual loan), season ticket (interest-free annual loan), cycle to work (interest-free annual loan), life assurance, group income protection and employee assistance programme.
 There are also plenty of sporting, fund-raising and social events to get involved with!